beacloudgenius/my-jenkins/README.md

 # edit the docker-compose.yaml to match the subdomain.domain.TLD of your choice

-find cicd.cloudgeni.us and replace it your specific detail
+find cicd.cloudgenius.app and replace it your specific detail

     environment:
-      - VIRTUAL_HOST=cicd.cloudgeni.us
+      - VIRTUAL_HOST=cicd.cloudgenius.app
-      - LETSENCRYPT_HOST=cicd.cloudgeni.us
+      - LETSENCRYPT_HOST=cicd.cloudgenius.app

 # run the jenkins runner using docker-compose